avsm/perscon.net/_wip/erosion-of-rights-via-sharing.md

 In general, this type of sharing is considered largely innocuous, unless you count those occasions where your friends catch you listening to something embarrassing (though some services do offer a 'private listening' mode).
 However, it seems that users who take advantage of this kind of frictionless sharing might inadvertently be eroding their rights.
 At least in the USA.

-An [article][law-review] in a student law review journal makes some intriguing points about how sharing could affect rights.
+An [article in a student law journal][law-review] makes some intriguing points about how ubiquitous sharing could affect rights.
 Specifically for the case of social readers, which automatically share what you're reading online.
-You may feel that the items being shared are probably of little consequence but as many of the networks have demonstrated, pieces of information can combine into valuable datasets.
+You may feel that the items being shared are probably of little consequence but as all the major social networks have demonstrated, pieces of information can combine into valuable datasets.

 > ... reading choices that seem innocuous to you can cumulatively be
 > indicative of patterns, intent, or allegiances to others ...